-I’ve always wanted to try a solar oven, so when the UK was unusually hot over Summer we gave it a go.
+Do you know how to make a solar oven?
+I’ve always wanted to try one, so when the UK was unusually hot over summer we gave it a go.
+It was actually much easier than I expected and our marshmallows melted very quickly.

 - Cardboard box – like a pizza box